-Smart Trips/Rideshare Support- Smart Trips works with employers to develop trip reduction programs, encouraging employees to use alternatives to driving alone.
+Smart Trips Commuter Challenge- Smart Trips works with employers to develop trip reduction programs, encouraging employees to use alternatives to driving alone.
 These alternatives include carpooling, taking KAT, telecommuting, compressed work weeks, and biking.
-The Smart Trips program offers a free online ride matching database that helps people with similar commute patterns form carpools.
-The Smart Trips program will help reduce the number of cars on the road during construction time.
 This program has been well received initially and with proper support can continue to grow.

-Vanpool Program- Expansion of a vanpool program as an additional drive-alone alternative.
+As part of SmartFix40, Smart Trips would extend their one-week Commuter Challenge to a sixmonth promotion with enhanced incentives to participants to encourage continued use of alternative transportation.
+Vanpool Program- Several areas have been targeted as having potential for vanpools to reduce single occupant vehicle trips to work.
+Vanpool start-ups would be subsidized for a designated period of time.